HomelessPhD/AR_Puzzles/PZL7/README.md

 ## 6-th key
 ![6-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL7/pics/6.png )

 That one is tough but easy.
-Most assume that answer is the fourth number in the series, but it also could be a name of tthe series as whole object or series of numbers just pointing to the correct answer.
+Most assume that answer is the fourth number in the series, but it also could be a name of the series as whole object or series of numbers just pointing to the correct answer.
 There is no HTML-encoded hints same as Twitter hints for this.
 I assume the answer more likely the 4-digit number, probably a year (most of controversial pictures\keys in this puzzle have some hints about their length\size, but not this one - i expect this caused by predictable from its nature length: 4 digits like previous 3 numbers).

 Googling these numbers, one may find an interesting coincidence: all numbers treated as years will result in eclipses (solar or lunar or even both).
 Probably the fourth number is also a year of some special Lunar or Solar eclipse. [[11]](https://in-the-sky.org/eclipses.php)